 The last decades have witnessed extensive and ever-growing research interests on visual analytics.
 By combining automated data analysis techniques with interactive visualizations, visual analytics facilitates an effective understanding, reasoning, and decision-making on large and complex datasets~\cite{keim2008visual}.
 Since the IEEE Conference on Visual Analytics Science and Technology (VAST) was founded in 2006, researchers have contributed many systems for solving complex problems in wide-ranging applications, to which we refer as \textbf{VA systems}.
-Many of those systems are outcomes of problem-driven research, whose goal is to help real users solve real-world problems in certain application domains~\cite{sedlmair2012design}.
-The values of VA systems have been demonstrated through successful applications and stories in high-impact domains such as social media~\cite{wu2014opinionflow}, sports~\cite{wu2018forvizor,andrienko2019constructing}, urban analytics~\cite{ferreira2013visual,liu2016smartadp} and explainable AI~\cite{liu2016towards,rauber2016visualizing}.
-VA systems have also become an important and impactful research field in visualization (\autoref{fig:vasys}).
+Many systems are outcomes of problem-driven research, whose values have been demonstrated through successful applications in high-impact domains, such as social media~\cite{wu2014opinionflow}, sports~\cite{wu2018forvizor,andrienko2019constructing}, urban analytics~\cite{ferreira2013visual,liu2016smartadp}, and explainable AI~\cite{liu2016towards,rauber2016visualizing}.
+Research on VA systems have also become an important and impactful research field in visualization (\autoref{fig:vasys}).

 Despite the success of those application-oriented VA systems, their research contributions and rigor have been extensively challenged, discussed, and debated~\cite{meyer2019criteria,sedlmair2012design,weber2017apply,chen2019ontological}.
 Underlying those debates is the tension between the impetus to create \textit{specific} software artifacts and the drive of academic research to produce \textit{general} knowledge~\cite{parsons2021understanding}.
-This tension raises the frequently asked question of ``what our visualization community can learn from the VA system beyond solving the domain-specific problem''.
+This tension raises the frequently asked question of ``what our visualization community can learn from the VA system beyond solving the domain-specific problem.''
 Furthermore, the design and validation methodology of VA systems is human-centered and thus \textit{qualitative} and \textit{subjective} in nature.
 This nature might contrast with the tropism in science and computer science that embraces \textit{quantification} and \textit{objectivity}~\cite{meyer2019criteria,isenberg2013systematic}.